xguse/argot2-batch-data-prep/README.md

 3. Run the pipeline via the `snakemake` command.

     ```shell
-    $ snakemake --configfile path/to/your/configfile.yaml all
+    $ snakemake --configfile path/to/your/configfile.yaml  -s main.snake all
     ```